MartinPellizzer/terrawhisper-compiler/articles/aloe-vera/botany/morphology.md

 Aloe vera stems exhibit compact nodes at their base, where the leaves originate.
 These nodes are vital for the plant's growth and development.
 Between the nodes, there are short internodes, measuring 2-8 centimeters (0.8-3.1 inches).
 These internodes play a role in determining the overall height and structure of the plant.

+The following table shows in detail the morphological characteristics of Aloe vera stems.

 | Characteristic | Description |
 | --- | --- |
 | Stem Type  | Succulent stem |